kindelia/Kindelia/ROADMAP.md

 - The network will be considered stable and no more patches should be expected.

+- Users will be able to host and use apps with maximal security, minimal fees and infinite uptime.

 - The Kindelia Foundation will no longer maintain the network.
 It will focus on:

   - Improving the HVM